tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/usb/mass.rst

 Overview
 ********

-See :doc:`zephyr:samples/subsys/usb/mass/README` for the original description.
+See :zephyr:code-sample:`zephyr:usb-mass` for the original description.

 .. _tiac_magpie_usb_mass-sample-requirements: